Jordan Gray: 2017–present: Comedy

 She decided to become a comedian after performing a skit between performances on one of the live shows on The Voice UK, and finding it more fun than singing; every three days for three months afterwards, she sat in the front row at Top Secret Comedy Club in London and made notes about structure and storytelling.
-She announced her change of career on 1 April 2017; she told Educate & Celebrate that "half the [Tall Dark Friend] fans still think this is a big elaborate joke… which is a cosmic irony in and of itself.
-Also, if I turn out to be rubbish… I’ll just say "it was"… ironically making me one of the greatest alternative comedians of all time".
-Her first gig was performed at The Bill Murray and whilst in a dressing gown and surgical bandages, as she had just had breast implants fitted in a process documented for Transformation Street, a 2018 ITV documentary series about patients at the London Transgender Surgery.
-She performed her tour People Change at the Edinburgh Festival Fringe in 2018 and won the Best New Comedian award at the Panic Awards in 2019.
+She announced her change of career on 1 April 2017; she told Educate & Celebrate that "half the [Tall Dark Friend] fans still think this is a big elaborate joke... which is a cosmic irony in and of itself.
+Also, if I turn out to be rubbish...
+I'll just say "it was"... ironically making me one of the greatest alternative comedians of all time".
+The comedian Tom Mayhew saw her announcement, and gave Jordan her first stand-up gig; this was performed at The Bill Murray whilst in a dressing gown and surgical bandages, as she had just had breast implants fitted in a process documented for Transformation Street, a 2018 ITV documentary series about patients at the London Transgender Surgery.

+She performed her debut show People Change at the Edinburgh Festival Fringe in 2018 and won the Best New Comedian award at the Panic Awards in 2019.
 In 2018, she appeared in the video for Paloma Faith's promotional single "Warrior".
 From May 2017 she presented The ExtraJordanary Show for Phoenix FM; its fifty-ninth episode aired in April 2019.
+She wrote and starred in a pilot for a sitcom, titled Tall Dark Friend, which led to the commissioning of Transaction.

 Using the money from ITV's commission of Transaction, she took her 2022 tour Is It a Bird? to the Edinburgh Festival Fringe with the production company Stamptown.
-The poster for her tour, which won the Fringe's Comedy Poster Awards, was achieved by jumping up and down naked on a trampoline for an hour, and then using the first or second take.
 She was nominated for an Edinburgh Comedy Award for Is It a Bird? in August 2022, and won the 2022 Comedians' Choice Award.
 In October 2022, she launched a podcast, Transplaining, and later that month, she became the first transgender person to headline the London Palladium.